Introduction To Straight Stroking Method.

 Eliminate the Aiming Component.

 It is usually best to use straight shots for this method to work best.
 Linning up and playing numerous, long, zero angle stop shots will put your accuracy to the test.
-Cut shots do not demonstrate a conflict between percieved and actual alignment.
+Cut shots do not demonstrate a conflict between perceived and actual alignment.

 Set up a long straight in stop shot from corner to corner.